 On 23 April, the 47th Pennsylvanians and their fellow brigade members engaged in the Battle of Cane River near Monett’s Ferry and then, under the command of Lieutenant Colonel Joseph Bailey, helped to build a dam from 30 April through 10 May to enable federal gunboats to more easily navigate the Red River’s fluctuating water levels.

-Meanwhile, Chaplain W. D. C. Rodrock took on a new challenge – helping to buoy the spirits of the surviving members of the regiment as they learned that their fight was still not yet over.
+In addition, Chaplain Rodrock took on a new challenge during this phase of his regiment’s service – helping to buoy the spirits of the surviving members of the regiment as they learned that their fight was still not yet over.

 Undaunted by their travails in Bayou country, the 47th Pennsylvania Volunteers continued their fight to preserve the Union during the summer of 1864.
 After receiving orders on the 4th of July to return to the East Coast, they did so in two stages.

 Companies A, C, D, E, F, H, and I steamed for the Washington, D.C. area beginning 7 July while the men from Companies B, G and K remained behind on detached duty and to await transportation.
 (Led by F Company Captain Henry S. Harte, they finally sailed away at the end of the month, arrived in Virginia on 28 July, and reconnected with the bulk of the regiment at Monocacy, Virginia on 2 August.)

 Following their arrival in Virginia and a memorable encounter with President Abraham Lincoln on 12 July, Chaplain W. D. C. Rodrock and the men from Companies A, C, D, E, F, H, and I joined up with General David Hunter’s forces at Snicker’s Gap in mid-July 1864.
 There, they fought in the Battle of Cool Spring and, once again, assisted in defending Washington, D.C. while also helping to drive Confederate troops from Maryland.